 - For an extra twist, you can challenge your child to some “selective” melting too—for example, only vowels, or only first letters.
 Mix it up any way you want as she starts getting better at reading.

-- Once the word is completely gone, have a little contest to see if your child can remember how that meltaway word was spelled.
-If she's not sure, pull out that chalk and those sponges again and be prepared for hours of fun.
+- Once the word is completely gone, put your kid's memory to the test and see if she can remember how that meltaway word was spelled.
+If she's not sure, pull out that chalk and those sponges again.
+Be prepared for hours of fun!